avalonv/reCBZ/README.md

 **--resize** *WidthxHeight*
 default: don't resize
-default (without value)

 <ul>Rescale images to the specified resolution, using Lanczos interpolation.
 Does its best to detect and preserve landscape images.</ul>

-<ul>Add <b>--noupscale</b> to disable upscaling, so images will only be downscaled (as long as they exceed value).</ul>
+<ul>Add <b>--noupscale</b> to disable upscaling, so images will only be downscaled (as long as they're greater than value).</ul>

+<ul>Add <b>--nodownscale</b> to disable upscaling, so images can only be upscaled (as long as they're less than value).</ul>

 <ul>1440x1920 (3:4) is suitable for most 6"/7" e-Reader screens.
 For smaller devices, setting this to 150% of your screen's resolution is usually the best compromise between quality and file size, still allowing you to zoom-in to read the lore critical thoughts of that moe character.</ul>

 <ul><b>Note:</b> this isn't magic.
 Please don't upscale a low quality source to upload to manga sites and claim yours is higher quality, because it isn't, and it will annoy people.</ul>

 **--grayscale**  **-bw**
 <ul>Convert images to grayscale.
-Useful for e-Paper screens, reducing file size by 10% to 20%.
+Useful for e-Paper screens, reducing file size by another 10% to 20%.
 Provides no benefit to comics which only have a few coloured pages (manga).</ul>

 </details>

 ### Examples:

-Rescale pages to 1440x1920, convert to grayscale, and save as high quality JPEG:
+Downscale pages to 1440x1920, convert to grayscale, and save as high quality JPEG:

-    reCBZ.py --resize 1440x1920 --quality 90 -bw --fmt jpeg 'Chainsaw Man v01 - Tatsuki Fujimoto.cbz'
+    reCBZ.py --resize 1440x1920 --quality 90 -bw --fmt jpeg 'Our Dreams at Dusk v01.cbz' 'Our Dreams at Dusk v02.cbz'

-For repacking entire directories, use:
+For repacking entire directories (i.e. a series), use:

-    reCBZ.py [options] /path/to/dir/*.cbz`
+    reCBZ.py [options] ./'Our Dreams at Dusk - Yuhki Kamatani'/*.cbz`

-(unimplemented on Windows)
+(not implemented on Windows)

 ## Note about WebP